Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Conclusions

 \section{Conclusions}

-In this study, we presented a deep learning (DL) approach for downscaling TC intensity and structure from gridded climate data.
+In this study, we presented a deep learning (DL) approach for retrieving TC intensity and size from gridded climate data.
 Using NASA's MERRA-2 reanalysis dataset at 0.5$^\circ$ resolution and a CNN-based architecture, we examined a range of DL designs capable of recognizing and extracting TC information from coarse-resolution information.
-Evaluations of these CNN-based models (referred to as TCNN) against the best track database demonstrated that our TCNN model can downscale TC intensity with a root mean square error (RMSE) as low as 2-3 m s$^{-1}$ for VMAX and 10-11 hPa for PMIN.
-This performance surpasses the approach based on vortex detection methods, which compute TC intensity or RMW directly on the model's grid points.
-With the given 0.5$^\circ$ resolution dataset, our optimal TCNN model showed that good TC intensity downscaling can be achieved using as few as five CNN layers.
-The results also revealed that using a kernel size comparable to the resolved features of TCs at a given resolution, combined with sufficient nodes per layer and an architecture tailored to the data resolution, is important to enable the model to perform effectively.
+Evaluations of these CNN-based models (referred to as TCNN) against the best track database demonstrated that our TCNN model can retrieve TC intensity with a root mean square error (RMSE) around 16-19 kts (8-9.5 m s$^{-1}$) for VMAX and 10-11 hPa for PMIN.
+This performance surpasses the approach based either on vortex detection or statistical downscaling methods, given the same input data.
+With the 0.5$^\circ$ resolution dataset, our optimal TCNN model showed that good TC intensity retrieval can be achieved using as few as five CNN layers.
+The results also indicated that using a kernel size comparable to the resolved features of TCs at a given resolution, combined with sufficient nodes per layer and data augmentation tailored to the data resolution, is important to enable the model to perform effectively.

-A notable feature of our DL approach is its ability to simultaneously downscale both TC intensity (VMAX, PMIN) and size (RMW).
-This simultaneous downscaling of intensity and structure sets it apart from conventional statistical downscaling methods, where the estimation of VMAX is typically performed independently from PMIN or RMW.
-Given sufficient input data, our TCNN model can learn the internal relationships between TC structure and intensity during training.
-This capability allows the model to estimate VMAX, PMIN, and RMW using a single, unified framework.
-Results with such multiple-output downscaling achieved an RMSE comparable to estimates from satellite data or flight data, underscoring the importance of including dynamic constraints between TC intensity and structure for coarse resolution data.
+A key feature of our DL approach is its ability to simultaneously retrieve both TC intensity (VMAX, PMIN) and size (RMW).
+This simultaneous retrieval of intensity and structure sets it apart from conventional statistical downscaling or super-resolution DL methods, for which the estimation of VMAX is typically performed independently without PMIN or RMW.
+Given sufficient input data, our TCNN model can in fact learn the internal relationships between TC size and intensity metrics during training.
+This capability allows the model to estimate VMAX, PMIN, and RMW using a single, unified framework, thus achieving the lowest RMSE and underscoring the importance of including dynamic constraints between TC intensity and size for climate data.